 Dark Chocolate and Cranberry Granola

-- Place the honey and coconut oil in a pan and melt over a low heat.
-Add the remaining ingredients, except the chocolate, and mix well.
+- Place 4 tablespoon Runny honey and 4 tablespoon Coconut oil in a pan and melt over a low heat.
+Add 180 g Rolled oats and 100 g Almonds.

-- Allow the mixture to cool to room temperature and then add the chocolate and mix.
+- Allow the mixture to cool to room temperature and then add 100 g Chocolate (chopped) and 100 g Dried cranberries and mix.
 Transfer to an airtight container and use within 2 weeks.

 - Make sure you leave the granola to cool on the baking tray before you eat it or put it in a jar.
 I know, it is hard not to eat it straight from the tray.

 - Feel free to use a mixture of nuts and dried fruit.

 - You can freeze granola, but make sure that it isn't frozen for longer than 3 months.

 The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.